htsx/CSC_400/code/README.md

 Follow these instructions to set up the virtual environment and install the necessary dependencies for this project.

-## Prerequisites
+Prerequisites
 Make sure you have the following installed:

-- Python 3.6 or higher
+Python 3.6 or higher
-- `pip` (Python package manager)
+pip (Python package manager)

-## Step 1: Create a Virtual Environment
+Step 1: Create a Virtual Environment (Outside the Project Folder) Instead of creating the virtual environment inside the project folder, you will create it in a different directory on your system.
+This keeps your project folder clean and avoids syncing large files to GitHub.

-1. Open a terminal or command prompt.
+Create the Virtual Environment: Open a terminal or command prompt and run the following command (you can choose any directory to create the virtual environment):

-2. Navigate to the project folder where the `reqs.txt` file is located.
+On macOS/Linux:

+bash
+Copy code
-3. Run the following command to create a virtual environment: python3 -m venv venv
+python3 -m venv ~/myenv

-4. Activate the virtual environment:
-#On macOS/Linux:
-source venv/bin/activate

 On Windows:

-venv\Scripts\activate
+bash
+Copy code
+python -m venv C:\path\to\myenv
+This creates a virtual environment in the specified location (e.g., ~/myenv on macOS/Linux or C:\path\to\myenv on Windows).

+Step 2: Activate the Virtual Environment
+On macOS/Linux:
+bash
+Copy code
+source ~/myenv/bin/activate
+On Windows:
+bash
+Copy code
+C:\path\to\myenv\Scripts\activate
-You’ll know the virtual environment is active when you see `(venv)` in your terminal prompt.
+You’ll know the virtual environment is active when you see (myenv) in your terminal prompt.

-## Step 2: Install Dependencies
+Step 3: Install Dependencies

-1. Once the virtual environment is active, run the following command to install the required dependencies: pip install -r requirements.txt
+Once the virtual environment is active, navigate to your project folder (where the requirements.txt file is located) and run the following command to install the required dependencies:

+bash
+Copy code
+pip install -r requirements.txt
-2. This will install the following Python libraries: pandas numpy matplotlib
+This will install the following Python libraries listed in the requirements.txt file:

+pandas
+numpy
+matplotlib